University of the Philippines Diliman: Administration

-Apart from heading the university, the chancellor also holds administrative duties that represent the Board of Regents at the campus level.
-The chancellor also serves as chairperson of the university council, an internal coordinating body composed of the chancellor himself, the university registrar who serves as secretary, and the professorial faculty.
-The vice chancellor for academic affairs, on the other hand, assists the chancellor in coordinating curricular, instructional, library, and other programs of the university.
-The vice chancellor for administration assists the chancellor in the administrative management of the campus.
-The vice-chancellor for community affairs assists the chancellor in promoting relationships within the university and in dealing with local government and safety issues, while the vice chancellor for research & development assists the chancellor in formulating guidelines and criteria for the university's research and development endeavors.
+Each campus of the University of the Philippines is headed by a chancellor.
+The first chancellor of UP Diliman was Senator Edgardo J. Angara, whose office was created on April 26, 1982, and the current chancellor is Edgardo Carlo Vistan II, who was appointed by the Board of Regents during its meeting in April 2023.
+Apart from heading the university the chancellor also holds administrative duties that represent the Board of Regents at the campus level, as well as serving as chairperson of the university council, an internal coordinating body composed of the chancellor himself, the university registrar (who serves as secretary), and the professorial faculty.

+The chancellor is assisted by five vice chancellors: one each for academic affairs; administration; community affairs; research and development; and student affairs.
+The vice chancellor for academic affairs assists the chancellor in coordinating curricular, instructional, library, and other programs of the university, while the vice chancellor for administration assists the chancellor in the administrative management of the campus.
+The vice-chancellor for community affairs assists the chancellor in promoting relationships within the university and in dealing with local government and safety issues, while the vice chancellor for research and development assists the chancellor in formulating guidelines and criteria for the university's research and development endeavors.
 Finally, the vice chancellor for student affairs assists the chancellor in promoting wellness and discipline among students in areas such as health, food services, and scholarship management.

-Academics
+Academic structure

-Admission
+Admission procedures

-Admission to UP Diliman is extremely competitive, primarily determined through the University of the Philippines College Admission Test (UPCAT).
-This standardized examination assesses applicants' proficiency in language, reading comprehension, mathematics, and science.
+Admission to UP Diliman is primarily determined through the University of the Philippines College Admission Test (UPCAT), a standardized five-hour examination administered annually in early August at test centers nationwide.
+The exam consists of sub-tests assessing applicants' proficiency in language, reading comprehension, mathematics, and science, presented in both English and Filipino.
 Applicants must not have taken any university subjects prior to the examination.